1. Home

 in San Francisco

 Come and visit the Exploratorium!
-This popular San Francisco attraction has a new home at Pier 15 on the Embarcadero, walking distance from Fisherman's Wharf.
+This popular San Francisco attraction is located at Pier 15 on the Embarcadero, walking distance from Fisherman's Wharf.

 Exploratorium at night, exhibits at night